TheThingsNetwork/docs/doc/content/the-things-stack/faq.md

 For commercial use, we recommend **The Things Stack Cloud**. <a href="https://accounts.thethingsindustries.com/fee-calculator" target="_blank">Click here</a> to start using The Things Stack Cloud.

 ## Q: Why should I migrate my devices and gateways?
 The Things Stack (also known as V3) is more scalable, more secure and supports all the latest LoRaWAN developments like Class C and the latest LoRaWAN versions 1.1 and 1.0.4.
-The V2 environment will be shut down near the end of 2021.
+The V2 environment will be shut down on 1 December 2021.

 ## Q: When can I start using my TTIG (The Things Indoor Gateway) with The Things Stack?
 Migrating TTIGs from V2 to The Things Stack via CLI and Console is now fully supported!
 [Read more](https://www.thethingsindustries.com/docs/gateways/thethingsindoorgateway/)